 Presenter Dumas, Ashley

-Undergraduate, Biological Sciences

 Mentor Prof. Rebekka Darner

 Authors Ashley Dumas; Rebekka Darner

-This study focused on students at Illinois State University and their experience with the COVID-19 pandemic.
+This study focused on students at Illinois State University and their experience with the COVID19 pandemic.
 This was done by surveying undergraduate students with differing demographics at ISU.
-They were asked several questions on their backgrounds, including political affiliation, geographical location, and religious beliefs.
+They were asked varying questions on their backgrounds, including political affiliation, geographical location, and religious beliefs.
 They were also asked to report their practices in preventing the spread of COVID-19.
-With these data we aimed to explore the following research questions: 1) Does hometown community type affect one's social distancing measures?
-2) Does financial hardship affect social distancing measures?
-3) Does experience with the disease influence how they socially distance?
-4) What is the relationship between religiosity and trust in science?
-5) Does trust in science correlate with plans to get vaccinated?
-6) What is the relationship between socioeconomic status and trust in science?
-Generally speaking, socioeconomic status does not mediate ISU students' experiences during the COVID-19 pandemic.
+With these data we aimed to explore the following research questions: 1) What is the relationship between socioeconomic status between trust in science?
+2) Does community type affect one's social distancing measures?
+3) Does financial hardship affect social distancing measures?
+4) Does experience with the disease influence how they social distance?
+5) What is the relationship between religiosity and trust in science?
+6) Does trust in science correlate with plans to be vaccinated?
+Generally speaking, socioeconomic status mediates ISU students' experiences during the COVID-19 pandemic.
 However, students with more experience with COVID-19 exhibited poorer social distancing practices than those that had less experience.